Environment

 Although there have been some major improvements (for example, better water quality in major rivers such as the Thames), trends over the last 60 years looking at environmental measures, such as biodiversity, show a clear decline.

-As set out in the recent Baseline Report, the recommendations of the second National Infrastructure Assessment in 2023 will be shaped by two strategic themes: reaching net zero, and supporting climate resilience and the environment.
-Under these themes, the Commission will undertake projects looking at further decarbonising energy and heating; reducing the risks from surface water flooding; and identifying how the waste management infrastructure can better support a circular economy.
+The Second National Infrastructure Assessment makes a range of recommendations across the strategic themes of reaching net zero and supporting climate resilience and the environment.
+Recommendations cover decarbonising energy and heating, reducing the risks from surface water flooding, and how waste management infrastructure can better support a circular economy.

-Data sets relating to the environment theme are available to review on our Data pages.
+Data sets relating to environment & waste are available to review on our Data pages.
 This includes data sets used in Commission reports, as well as historic data sets.
 Each can be reviewed online or downloaded.

-Here you will find a summary of the Commission’s position on key issues emerging from our work related to the environment and climate change.
+Here you will find a summary of the Commission’s position on key issues emerging from our work related to the environment and waste.

 Infrastructure, the environment and natural capital